Seed Funding

 Application Information

-Interested applicants should submit an expression of interest via email to cgpd@utoronto.ca with the following elements:
+Interested applicants should submit an expression of interest via email to cgpd@utoronto.ca by February 28, 2025, with the following elements:

 1. A one-paragraph description of the proposed activity.